The Brooklyn Latin School

 This a gripping piece of creative nonfiction that demands attention.
 Flowing like poetry, its blend of simple language and profound description allows its content to shine and read beautifully.
 As an equally personal and poignant exploration of what it means to be bisexual in a narrow-minded village, this prose finds the perfect balance of elucidating powerful messages while simultaneously using stunning language.

-Eleanor Macagba is a senior at The Brooklyn Latin School in Brooklyn, New York, and will graduate in 2021.
-She is currently an editor at her school's literary magazine, and most of the inspiration for her writing comes from her childhood spent in the south of France.
+Pluto Reyes is a senior at The Brooklyn Latin School in Brooklyn, New York, and will graduate in 2021.
+She has been writing short stories since she was young, and is currently an editor at her school’s literary magazine.

 ABOUT THE AUTHOR